 What you'll find on this page:

 A diagnostic assessment is a type of formative assessment designed to gather information about how a learner is currently performing in a particular subject or skill.
 It is a criterion-referenced assessment, meaning learning is measured using a specified set of indicators.
-Unlike norm-referenced assessments, the student's performance is not compared to peers.
+The student's performance is not compared to peers, unlik

 While the term diagnostic covers a broad range of assessments, including unit pre-tests, in this case, we'll be referring to the assessments used within the RTI process to identify knowledge and skill gaps.